-Have you heard about a microsite?
+Have you heard about the WordPress microsite?

 Is it a website or something else?
 Whether you’re wondering “What is a microsite?” or “What does it do?”, you’re not alone.